NIS2: Working towards compliance with Cyberday (3/3)

 This is the final part of our three-part blog series handling the NIS2 Directive.
 Make sure to read part 1: Get familiar with the NIS2 Directive: Exploring its background and improvements and part 2: NIS2: who's in the scope before this one!

 As mentioned in the previous parts of the blog series, NIS2 brings various requirements for organizations.
-It can be time consuming to try to keep up with the requirements, so we at Cyberday offer a solution to make information security management easier.
-Cyberday helps organizations build a structured and clear ISMS and improve security standards.
+It can be time consuming to try to keep up with the requirements, so we at Cyberday offer a solution to make information security management more efficient.
+If you are new to Cyberday, to sum it up: Cyberday helps organizations build a structured and clear ISMS and improve security standards.

 Start working towards compliance

-Starting to work towards compliance easily by just activating the NIS2 framework in Cyberday.
-Open Organisation dashboard and click Edit frameworks.
-Then activate the NIS2 framework.
-When activated, the framework will show your current compliance level and active tasks, if you're already working with other frameworks.
+Starting to work towards compliance in Cyberday by simply activating the NIS2 framework from the library directly in Cyberday: Open the Organisation dashboard and click Edit frameworks and activate the NIS2 framework.
+The framework will show your current compliance level and active tasks, if you're already working with other frameworks.

 Share responsibilities within your organisation